adam-rumpf/Computational-Probability-and-Statistics/docs/25-Linear-Regression-Case-Study.md

 <p class="caption">(\#fig:reg-with-line)Scatterplot of personal expression control and personal freedom score.</p>
 </div>

 Here, we are literally adding a layer on top of our plot.
-The  `geom_smooth()` function creates the line by fitting a linear model.
+The  `stat_smooth()` function creates the line by fitting a linear model, we could use `geom_lm()` as well.
 It can also show us the standard error `se` associated with our line, but we'll suppress that for now.

 This line can be used to predict $y$ at any value of $x$.
 When predictions are made for values of $x$ that are beyond the range of the observed data, it is referred to as *extrapolation* and is not usually recommended.
 However,